Best place to find information and services that your council provides...

-Part IIA of the Environmental Protection Act 1990 placed an obligation on us to inspect the land in their area to identify areas of potentially contaminated land.
-Once identified this land would then be investigated and remediated if necessary, thereby allowing development to take place in the future.
+Part IIA of the Environmental Protection Act 1990 placed an obligation on us to inspect the land in our area to identify areas of potentially contaminated land.
+Once identified, this land would then be investigated and remediated if necessary, thereby allowing development to take place in the future.

-To date, we have identified several thousand sites of potentially contaminated land and arecurrently investigating those it considers to be of higher risk.
-These investigations will take place in accordance with the Council's Contaminated Land Strategy This website acts as an invaluable resource of information and guidance aimed at both developers and householders.
+To date, we have identified several thousand sites of potentially contaminated land and are currently investigating those we consider to be of higher risk.
+These investigations will take place in accordance with the Council's Contaminated Land Strategy.
+This website acts as an invaluable resource of information and guidance aimed at both developers and householders.

 To provide advice to members of the public, industry and the media on matters regarding contaminated land within the Council's area of responsibility.